diesel707/Email-Spam-Filter/README.md

 # Email-Spam-Filter
-The algorithm checks whether the email is a spam email.
+The algorithm checks whether or not the email is a spam email.

 Programming Language: Python
 Tools: Jupyter Notebook